 - Latest Income Tax Return (ITR) of parents or guardians;

 - Certificate of Tax Exemption from Bureau of Internal Revenue (BIR);

 - Certificate of Indigence, either from their Barangay or Department of Social Welfare and Development (DSWD);

 - Case Study report from DSWD; or

-- Latest copy of contract or proof of income may be considered for children of Overseas Filipino Workers (OFWs) and seafarers.
+- The latest copy of the contract or proof of income may be considered for children of Overseas Filipino Workers (OFWs) and seafarers.

 - Region 3-https://chedro3.ched.gov.ph/chedro3stufap/

 - Region 5: https://chedro5stufap.com/